Ford Capri: 2.8 Injection models

-For the 1982 model year, the Essex 3.0 V6 powerplant which had been the range topper since September 1969 was dropped, mainly because of ever more strict emissions regulations, that Ford knew the old Essex V6 design could not meet, a new sporty version debuted at the Geneva Motor Show, called the 2.8 Injection.
+For the 1982 model year, the Essex 3.0 V6 powerplant which had been the range topper since September 1969 was dropped, mainly because of ever more strict emissions regulations, that Ford knew the old Essex V6 design could not meet.

+A new sport-oriented version of the Capri debuted at the Geneva Motor Show, called the 2.8 Injection.
 The new model was the first regular model since the RS2600 to use fuel injection.
 Power rose to a claimed 160 PS, even though tests showed the real figure was closer to 150 PS, giving a top speed of 210 km/h, but the car still had a standard four-speed gearbox.
 The Capri 2.8 Injection breathed new life into the range and kept the car in production 2–3 years longer than Ford had planned.
 The four-speed gearbox was replaced with a five-speed unit early on – at the same time Ford swapped the dated looking chequered seats for more luxurious looking velour trim.
 A more substantial upgrade was introduced in 1984 with the Capri Injection Special.
 This development used half leather seating and included a limited slip differential.
 Externally the car could be easily distinguished by seven spoke RS wheels (without the customary "RS" logo since this was not an RS vehicle) and colour-coded grille and headlamp surrounds.
 At the same time the 2.0 Capri was rationalised to one model, the 2.0 S, which simultaneously adopted a mildly modified suspension from the Capri Injection.
 The 1.6 model was also reduced to a single model, the 1.6 LS.

 By the 1986 model year - the Capri's final year on sale - the range had been rationalised even further to just the 1.6 Laser, 2.0 Laser and the 2.8 Injection.